Our Used Cars Are Loaded w/Modern Tech!

 5 New Car Features To Be Thankful For

 We all know a large percentage of accidents take place in parking lots.
 Until recently, there was no help for it.
 There’s a reason the U.S Department of Transportation mandated that every new light vehicle come equipped with a backup camera by 2018.
 Accepting this assistance is the obvious call, and our inventory will continue to grow with vehicles offering a backup camera.
+This New Chevy Silverado 1500s For Sale comes equipped with a backup camera, and so much more, you may want to have a look.

 If you’re looking for a new car with a focus on safety, you’ve probably heard about blind spot monitors.
 While these monitors can work differently from automaker to automaker, they usually offer the same purpose.
 When a car enters your blind spot, the monitor alerts the driver to its presence.
 Usually, this is done with a light on the outside door mirror.